Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/accentequationnode/_index.md

 ```

-Conver this equtation to MathML expression.
+Convert this equtation to MathML expression.

 **Returns:**
 java.lang.String -